Wednesday, March 13, 2024

 John 6:1-21 (Year B July 24-30) has two segments, the first the feeding of the multitudes and the second Jesus walking on the water.

 Verses 1-15 shows Jesus at the Passover and the miracle of the multiplication of the loaves.
 A sign is a miracle that directs attention to the character of Jesus.
+It occurs on the mountain, connecting Jesus with Moses and Elijah on Mount Sinai and with Mount Zion.
 The crowd will fail to understand the true purpose of the sign.
 In sitting down John indicates that Jesus is ready to teach.
 John will build a dialogue based upon the feeding of the multitudes.
-John makes the Passover setting explicit.
+John makes the Passover setting explicit, connecting Jesus with Moses and the exodus tradition.
 The temporal reference clarifies the relationship between the miracle and the Lord’s Supper.
 The monologue by Jesus about bread from heaven in 6:26-65 will make this identification clear.
 In contrast to the synoptics, Philip and Andrew will play a significant role.
 Christians in Asia Minor revered these disciples.
 The question by Jesus regarding where they are to buy bread for the crowds is unique to John.
 John clarifies that Jesus had a plan to teach Philip and the rest of the disciples a lesson.
 In referring to six months wages not being enough, Philip shows his lack of trust in the ability of Jesus to address the problem.
-Andrew identifies a boy who has five barley loaves and two fish, which he identifies as insignificant.
+Andrew identifies a boy who has five barley loaves and two fish, making a connection to Elisha, who also used barley loaves to feed many from limited resources, with leftovers to spare (II Kings 4:42-44), but which Andrew identifies as insignificant.
 Jesus has the crowd recline, as John will describe the last supper (13:23, 25), which also occurs at Passover.
-He took the loaves and after giving thanks, distributed them to those reclining, all actions of Jesus at the Last Supper.
-John has so deeply connected the Last Supper to this miracle that he felt comfortable replacing the Supper with the washing of the feet.
-Of the disciples.
-The leftovers signify the true abundance of the provision of Jesus.
+The note that there was plenty of grass signifies the prophetic and apocalyptic promise of the flourishing of the land resulting from the redeeming work of God.
+He took the loaves and after giving thanks, an allusion to the synoptic version of the Lord’s Supper, distributed them to those reclining on the grass, suggesting a banquet rather than an a picnic, all actions of Jesus at the Last Supper.
+John has so deeply connected the Last Supper to this miracle that he felt comfortable replacing the Supper with Jesus washing the feet of the disciples.
+The leftovers signify the true abundance of the provision of Jesus, corresponding to the Israelites gathering the manna that God provides them in the wilderness (Exodus 16:4-5, 15-16).
+However, the manna lasted only for the day, but these leftovers must be gathered so that nothing is lost.
 The response of the crowd is that this is the prophet who is to come into the world, such as Moses, who provided bread from heaven for the journey through the wilderness.
 The crowd wants to make Jesus king, giving Jesus a reason to dismiss the crowd.
 They have misunderstood the sign.
+Jesus refuses to use the miracle for his personal gain.

-In verses 35, Jesus affirms that he is the bread of life.
+In verses 35, in yet another attempt to reveal himself to the crowd, Jesus affirms that he is the bread of life.
 He is the manna that will nourish them.
 Jesus’ own identity is different from that of Moses, Elijah, or any of the other prophets of Israel.
 He is the one who can uniquely speak of God as “my Father.”
 Regarding the purpose of what God is doing, the bread that God provides is not simply to sustain the physical lives of some people for some period (as with Israel in the wilderness).
 Its purpose is to give life to the world (verse 33) and bring eternal life (verse 27).
 To those who relate to the true bread from heaven, the benefits will be theirs forever.

 We can learn other ways John invites us to consider Jesus as the focus of our lives through the other “I am” statements in his gospel.